Interplay of spin and charge order in the electron-doped cuprates

-Specifically, the undoped, strongly magnetized and insulating AFM mixes with a metallic state that carries the doped holes or electrons with a lower net magnetization.
+\textit{Mean-field analysis} --- In agreement with previous SB studies of the Hubbard model \cite{Fresard_1992,igoshev2015,Hubbard_Wuerzburg,Riegler2022,Klettthesis}, we determine incommensurate spiral magnetism for hole-doping $\big[\QSO/2\pi=\big(\frac12 ,\frac12-\delta\big)$ along with $\QSO/2\pi= \big(\frac12-\delta,\frac12-\delta\big) \big]$ and an extended commensurate AFM domain for electron-doping $\big[\QSO/2\pi=\big(\frac12,\frac12\big)\big]$, which is further supported by other theoretical methods \cite{PhysRevB.93.035126,HMStripe}.
+Moreover, the incommensurability $\delta$ is proportional to the doping $x$ \cite{igoshev2015,Hubbard_Wuerzburg}, and in fact in agreement with the Yamada-relation $\delta \approx x$ \cite{Klett2023} known from La-based cuprate families \cite{Yamada_1998,PhysRevB.78.212506,lee2022generic}.
+The doped magnetic MF ground state, however, is known to become unstable beyond a critical interaction \cite{PhysRevB.81.094407,igoshev2015,Seufert_2021,crispino2023slave}, which is signaled by a negative compressibility $\kappa_T \propto \partial n/\partial \mu_0 < 0$.
+Thereby, $\kappa_T^{-1} =\chi_c^{-1}(\bs q=0) = 0$ describes the tipping point where the MF ground state is no longer stable against charge fluctuations.
+We find that this is avoided in \eq{eq:Hamiltonian} by the formation of two coexisting, individually stable condensates with different fillings and the same chemical potential, i.e., phase separation (PS): The undoped, strongly magnetized and insulating AFM mixes with a metallic state carrying the doped holes or electrons with a lower net magnetization.
 While a weakly-interacting system tends to delocalize its charge carriers uniformly to gain kinetic energy, the potential energy scale set by the strong effective AFM Heisenberg exchange of the half-filled Hubbard model becomes dominant at low dopings.
-In that scope, partially recovering the pristine crystal and clustering doped charges with the emergence of PS is energetically favored over a uniform AFM \cite{Seufert_2021,Klettthesis,Riegler2022}.
-For hole-doping, we associate PS with the much discussed stripe phases \cite{kivelson2003detect,comin2016resonant} and find the PS ground state energies \cite{Riegler2022} to be comparable to those of a SB cluster study with large unit cells \cite{Raczkowski_2006}. \autoref{fig:PS} shows that repulsive $V$ drastically reduces the phase separated domain, which is due to the chemical potential shift described by \eq{eq:muz:p} and can intuitively be understood by the thereby effectively reduced AFM Heisenberg exchange.
-Interestingly, PS appears to be resilient for hole-doing, whereas already rather small values of $V$ eliminate this ordering tendency for electron-doping.
-In agreement with this theoretical prediction, PS has so far only been observed in hole-doped cuprate families \cite{RevModPhys.82.2421,RevModPhys.75.473,condmat4040087,PhysRevB.101.125107,PhysRevB.64.220507}.
-Moreover for NCCO, precise measurements of core-level photo-emission spectra have shown that $\mu_0(n)$ is a monotonous function, i.e., that PS should be absent \cite{PhysRevB.64.220507}.
+This is why the PS scenario is favored over a uniform AFM, as it partially recovers the pristine crystal \cite{Seufert_2021,Klettthesis,Riegler2022}.
+For hole-doping, we associate PS obtained from our MF theory with the much discussed stripe phases \cite{kivelson2003detect,comin2016resonant} and find the ground state energies \cite{Riegler2022} to be comparable to those of an SB cluster study with large unit cells \cite{Raczkowski_2006}.
+In \eq{eq:Hamiltonian}, repulsive $V$ drastically reduces phase separated domains, which is due to the chemical potential shift described by \eq{eq:muz:p} and can intuitively be understood by the thereby effectively reduced AFM Heisenberg exchange.
+In particular, PS is found to be comparably resilient for hole-doping, whereas already rather small values of $V$ eliminate this ordering tendency for electron-doping as further elaborated in the SM \cite{SM}.
+In agreement with this emergent particle-hole asymmetry in our theory, PS has so far only been observed in hole-doped cuprate families \cite{RevModPhys.82.2421,RevModPhys.75.473,condmat4040087,PhysRevB.101.125107,PhysRevB.64.220507}.
+Moreover, for NCCO, precise measurements of core-level photo-emission spectra have shown that $\mu_0(n)$ is a monotonous function, i.e., that PS should be absent \cite{PhysRevB.64.220507}.

 \textit{Fluctuation analysis} --- Due to this fragility of PS for electron-doping, we are particularly interested in other types of emerging charge inhomogeneities in the associated commensurate AFM domain and apply the fluctuation formalism for a more in-depth analysis.
 Hence, we track divergences of the momentum-dependent static charge susceptibility, i.e., $1/\chi_c(\bs q= \qco,\omega=0)=0$ that implicate a second order phase transition as function of the electron-doping $x$ and interaction ratio $V/U$.
 We define the leading instability by the divergence of $\chi_c$ that occurs at the lowest interaction value $U=U_c$ and classify the type of emerging long-range CO by the respective ordering vector $\qco$.
 The resulting phase diagram is shown in \autoref{fig:PD} and features four distinct types of CO.